SV17/SpyChat/README.md

 # SpyChat
-A terminal chat app using python that allows user to send and receive secret messages hidden safely inside an image.(Steganography)
+A terminal chat app using python that allows user to send and receive secret messages hidden safely inside an image.
+The encryption/ decryption used steganography library.

 # Objectives:
 • Profile of a spy